rzian00/lumen-lighthouse-starter-kit/README.md

 php artisan migrate
 ```

-> (Optional): *after migration completed you can seed user data as I have already prepared for you just run code below*
+> (Optional): *After migration completed you can seed user data as I have already prepared for you just run code below*
 ```
 php artisan db:seed
 ```